 The advantage using a plectrum is that you effortlessly get between the strings without touching them.
 This refers mainly to when you’re plucking and not strumming.
 But regardless what you are playing for the moment it always good to learn to play with a plectrum.
 For best strumming practice, use a thin plectrum for strumming.

 It's unusual to use a plectrum on a classic guitar - it won’t sound very good and neither is a plectrum needed due to the space between the strings.
 Plectrum is on the other side common on steel-stringed and electric guitars.

 Depending on the position you are strumming on the guitar the sound will differ.
 There are mainly three positions and they are sometimes referred to the Italian terms: normale - you play over the sound hole; sul tasto - you play nearer the fretboard; sul ponticello - you play nearer the bridge.

 Strumming with speed

 Sometimes it sounds better if you strum with speed.
-It can be hard to strum fast in the beginning, but you will learn.
-What you should think of is to not move your whole under arm from the elbow but instead move your hand from the wrist.
-This is much more economical and serves the speed since you will be able to strum up and down will small movements.
+It can be hard to strum fast in the beginning, but eventually you get faster.
+Try to avoid moving your whole under arm from the elbow but instead move your hand from the wrist.
+This is much more economical and serves the speed since you are able to strum up and down with small movements.